EnriqueHormilla/mediaServer-docker/README.md

 There are two media stacks available.

-`stack-1` This stack contains Jellyfin, Radarr, Sonarr, Jackett and Transmission.
+`base` This stack contains Jellyfin, Radarr, Sonarr, Jackett and Transmission.

-`stack-2` This stack contains Jellyfin, Radarr, Sonarr, Prowlarr, qBitTorrent and VPN.
+`vpn` This stack contains Jellyfin, Radarr, Sonarr, Jackett and Transmission and VPN.

 Any one of them can be deployed using --profile option with docker-compose.